Beyond the Hype: A Real-World Evaluation of the Impact and Cost of Machine Learning-Based Malware Detection: Introduction

-Statistical results from the experiment give enlightening insight into how well or how poorly commercially available malware detectors perform.
+Statistical results (Section \ref{sec:stats-results}) from the experiment give enlightening insight into how well or how poorly commercially available malware detectors perform.
 Analysis of detection statistics by file type and delivery protocol illuminates rather alarming gaps.
-Comparison of the signature-based tools to the three ML tools, especially on Zero-days, allows us to quantify question (1), the generalization hypothesis.
-Furthermore, we provide an analysis of conviction latency (i.e., time to detect) per tool and per file type to illustrate the gains/losses of network tools, which have more resources, and of using static or dynamic analysis.

-Under the assumption that host-based malware detection is a requirement, we consider the defense-in-depth question, ``Is it worthwhile to use multiple detectors together?" by presenting results of complementary detection capabilities (logical \texttt{OR} of alerts).
+Comparison of the signature-based tools to the three ML tools, especially on zero-day files, allows us to quantify question (Q1), the ML generalization hypothesis.
+Furthermore, we provide an analysis of conviction latency (i.e., time to detect) per tool and per file type to illustrate the gains/losses of network tools and of using static versus dynamic analysis.
+Under the assumption that host-based malware detection is a requirement, we consider a defense-in-depth question, ``Is it worthwhile to use multiple detectors together?,'' by simulating complementary detectors using the logical \texttt{OR} of their alerts.

-While these statistical results are enlightening, they present trade-offs that are difficult to reconcile while choosing the ``best'' malware detection tools (e.g., how to balance realistic give-and-takes between detection rates, false alerts, detection delays).
-To this end, we configure a new cost--benefit analysis of Iannacone \& Bridges \cite{iannacone2020quantifiable} to quantifiably assess and compare the network-level tools.
-This method simulates the cost to an enterprise using the technologies by integrated detection rates, time to detect, number of true and false alerts to estimate attack costs, labor costs, and resource costs involved.
-We configure the cost model to estimate costs of the two network-level tools on the emulated network, then the additional costs for adding the network tools to complement each endpoint tool.
-This gives new vantage points for understanding the tools' efficacy in actual use and provides a model procedure for future acquisition decisions.
-Finally, we conclude with enlightening takeaways from the statistics.
+While these statistical results are enlightening, they present tradeoffs that are difficult to reconcile when choosing the ``best'' malware detection tools (e.g., how to balance give and take among detection rates, false alerts, detection delays, and anticipated attack costs).
+To aid the funding organization in using all the results to assess the tools, we design a novel instantiating of the general cost-benefit framework of Iannacone \& Bridges \cite{iannacone2020quantifiable} to quantifiably assess and compare the network-level tools (question Q(2)).
+This method simulates the cost to an enterprise using the technologies by integrating detection accuracy and time-to-detect statistics (all learned from experimental testing), along with estimates of attack damage costs, labor costs, and resource costs.
+We configure the cost model to estimate costs of the two network-level tools on the emulated network.
+Then in a separate evaluation, we estimate the additional costs for adding the network tools to complement each endpoint tool.
+Our configuration of the cost model, in particular in evaluating complementary detectors used in tandem, is novel.
+It gives new vantage points for understanding the tools' efficacy use and provides a procedure to assist future acquisition decisions.
+See Section \ref{sec:cost-model}.